Constantly updated film and television recommendations, based on your tastes.

 It doesn't use an off-the-shelf engine.
 It was written from scratch in Java.
 It uses tens of millions of film and television ratings to compile its recommendations for you.

 How many lists can I create?

-There's a maximum of 10 recommendation lists per new user, to keep costs low.
-If you politely DM me on Reddit, I'll probably uncap it for you depending on your post history.
+There's a maximum of 5 recommendation lists per new user, which is the Trakt limit for non-VIP members.
+If you are a Trakt VIP and politely DM me on Reddit, I'll probably uncap it for you depending on your post history.

 What does "couchmoney" mean?

 Finding great, under-the-radar films and TV shows is like finding money in your couch.